7 key things to know about Trump's tariffs after the Supreme Court decision

 Most of the cost of tariffs is being paid by U.S. businesses, and in some cases, their customers.

-A working paper from Harvard professor and former IMF economist Gita Gopinath and Brent Neiman of the University of Chicago estimates that nearly all of the cost of Trump's tariffs are being paid by U.S. importers, not foreign suppliers as Trump has claimed.
+A working paper from Harvard professor and former International Monetary Fund economist Gita Gopinath and Brent Neiman of the University of Chicago estimates that nearly all of the cost of Trump's tariffs are being paid by U.S. importers, not foreign suppliers as Trump has claimed.

 In some cases, importers have absorbed that cost, settling for lower profits.
 In others, they've passed the additional cost on to customers in the form of higher prices.